iRayan7/WeatherForecaster/README.md

 # WeatherForecaster
 A Weather Forecasting Script Using openweathermap.org API.

-develped using php and bootstrap.
+developed using php and bootstrap.